Partially Observable Task and Motion Planning with Uncertainty and Risk Awareness: Background

-\textbf{The Belief-State Controller MDP.} When the action space $\mathcal{A}$ represents primitive controls to the robot such as joint torques or end-effector velocity commands, the time horizons to perform meaningful tasks can be enormous, rendering planning intractable.
-To mitigate this, we introduce the concept of a belief-space controller, which takes the current belief as input instead of the state and executes in closed-loop fashion over extended time horizons.
-For example, in our 2D SLAM task modeling a mobile robot moving with pose uncertainty, our ``move to point X'' controller has access not only to a point estimate of the robot's pose, but to a full distribution over possible robot poses.
+When the action space $\mathcal{A}$ represents primitive controls to the robot such as joint torques or end-effector velocity commands, the time horizons to perform meaningful tasks can be enormous, rendering planning intractable.
+To mitigate this, we introduce the concept of a belief-space controller, which takes the current belief as input and executes in closed-loop fashion over extended time horizons.
+For example, in our 2D SLAM task modeling a mobile robot moving with pose uncertainty, our ``move to point X'' controller has access to a distribution over possible robot poses.
 The controller selects actions that would not result in collisions under any possible poses in the support of this distribution, sometimes ruling out unsafe low-level actions that would seem safe and more efficient given only the most likely pose of the robot.
-Learning belief-state controllers (rather than engineering them, as we did in this paper), is an important direction for future work.

-Given a set of learned or designed belief-space controllers, the primitive belief-space MDP can be lifted to a temporally abstracted belief-space controller MDP $\mathcal{M}_c = \langle \mathcal{B}, \mathcal{C}, \mathcal{T}_c, r_c, \gamma_c \rangle$.
+Given a set of learned or designed controllers, the primitive belief-space MDP can be lifted to a temporally abstracted belief-space controller MDP $\mathcal{M}_c = \langle \mathcal{B}, \mathcal{C}, \mathcal{T}_c, r_c, \gamma \rangle$.
 The action space of this MDP is the space of controllers, and the transition model $\mathcal{T}_c(b_{t + 1} \mid b_t, c)$ gives the probability that if controller $c \in \mathcal{C}$ is executed beginning in state $b_t$, after it finishes executing, the belief state will be $b_{t+1}$.
 This paper considers the problem of planning in this belief-state controller MDP, to enable a robot to determine which low-level controllers to execute at each moment.

-In this paper, we focus on planning problems with objectives modeled as goals in belief space (e.g., the goal may be to believe that with high probability the world is in a desired set of states.)
-Specifically, we consider the case where the reward is a binary function stating whether each belief state is a goal state: $r_c : \mathcal{B} \to \{0, 1\}$.
-We also model episodes as terminating at the first moment a goal belief state is achieved.
-This restricts the controller-level MDP under consideration to a belief-space stochastic shortest paths problem (BSSP).